stevencombs/retrocombs.github.io/_posts/2014-08-25-upgrade-from-iphone-4s-to-5s.md

 comments: yes
 ---

 I finally took the plunge and upgraded my iPhone 4s to the iPhone 5s.
 Many of you reading this will notice that we are only a couple of weeks away from an iPhone 6 launch.
 So why didn’t I wait?
-I found an incredible deal with Virgin mobile ([learn more about my move to Virgin mobile](http://www.stevencombs.com/apple/2014/08/25/save-money-with-virgin-mobile.html)) on the iPhone 5s.
+I found an [incredible deal](http://www.virginmobileusa.com/shop/cell-phones/iphone5s-32gb-silver-phone/features/) with Virgin mobile ([learn more about my move to Virgin mobile](http://www.stevencombs.com/apple/2014/08/25/save-money-with-virgin-mobile.html)) on a 32Gb non-contract iPhone 5s.

 Since the iPhone 5s was the feature iPhone for the iOS 8 demonstration at this year’s Apple World Wide Developers Conference, I feel confident I will receive 95% of the iOS 8 features.
 Any new features will likely come from hardware additions.
 While the allure of a larger screen will appeal to some, I don’t know that I need it.
 My iPhone is truly a one hand, quick use device and any extensive iOS usage I reserve for my iPad air.